lrc-se/aoc-2023/README.md

 Just a straight-up loop this time, nothing fancy; 'twas fast enough throughout.
 Very varying difficulty levels early on this year!
 *__Update:__ Adopted a mathematical perspective, which reduced execution times considerably for part 2.*

+### Day 7

+Solved part 2 with an explicit brute-force combination search, which I then made more efficient with a cache.
+There are probably better ways, but this is quite fast already.